firstdraft/guides/getting-automated-feedback.md

 ![](/assets/rails-grade.png)

-You should see feedback that looks like:
+You should see output that looks like:

 ![](/assets/rails-grade-feedback.png)

-You can just click the Results URL to open up your feedback in a new tab.
+Copy-paste the Results URL into a new tab, or click on it (but make sure it isn't truncated).

 ![](/assets/rails-grade-click-url.png)